 for National-Louis University and for eight years served on the board of the Wild Onion Storytelling Festival in Chicago.

 In 2005 Anne interviewed her 91-year-old aunt about her experiences in an incarceration camp in World War II.
 From this Anne developed her family story, Hidden Memory; An American Story, which she presents with photos from her family and the National Archives to tell the story of a Japanese-American community devastated by war but surviving with perseverance, determination, and incredible strength.
 Anne’s workshop on family history shows people how to connect with and share their own family stories.

-Some highlights in her storytelling career include a week as Teller-in-Residence at the International Storytelling Center in Jonesborough, TN and performing at such venues as the National Storytelling Festival, the Smithsonian American Art Museum, the 1st Asian-American Storytelling Festival, the Illinois Storytelling Festival, the Talk Story Storytelling Festival in Honolulu, Storytelling Arts of Indiana, the Hans Christian Andersen Statue in Central Park, and the Stories Connect Us All Online Storytelling Festival, and at three Tokyo high schools, sharing her family's World War II story as a guest of the government of Japan.
+Some highlights in her storytelling career include a week as Teller-in-Residence at the International Storytelling Center in Jonesborough, TN and performing at such venues as the National Storytelling Festival, the Smithsonian American Art Museum, the 1st Asian-American Storytelling Festival, the Illinois Storytelling Festival, the Talk Story Storytelling Festival in Honolulu, Storytelling Arts of Indiana, the Hans Christian Andersen Statue in Central Park, the Stories Connect Us All Online Storytelling Festival, and at three Tokyo high schools, sharing her family's World War II story as a guest of the government of Japan.